davep33l/fusion_fighters/README.md

 ## Testing

-Chrome Dev Tools was used throughout the development of the website, utilising the Lighthouse functionality to highlight any performance  accessibility improvements that could be made.
+Chrome Dev Tools was used throughout the development of the website, utilizing the Lighthouse functionality to highlight any performance  accessibility improvements that could be made.

-Chrome Dev Tools specfically helped with the concurance of my image sizes and adding heights and widths to images to prevent content layout shift.
+Chrome Dev Tools specifically helped with the concurrence of my image sizes and adding heights and widths to images to prevent content layout shift.

 HTML was tested using the [W3C HTML Validator](https://validator.w3.org/)